artefactual/atom-docs/admin-manual/maintenance/cli-import-export.rst

 option, and prevents the unwanted creation of new records in the database.
 CSV rows that match an existing record in the database (by name) will update the matched record or records (see the ``--multi-match`` option for information on multiple matches).
-Normally, when a match is not found duing an update import, AtoM will treat an unmatched row as new data, and will create a new container - however, with the ``skip-unmatched`` option used as well, CSV records that do not match an existing database record will be ignored.
+Normally, when a match is not found during an update import, AtoM will treat an unmatched row as new data, and will create a new container - however, with the ``skip-unmatched`` option used as well, CSV records that do not match an existing database record will be ignored.
 A warning message will